bskyprism/taproom/README.md

 ## Config

 Add some env variables to `.dev.vars` locally.
-These should be set on Cloudflare (or your platform) as well.
+These should be set on Cloudflare (or other platform) as well.

 ```sh
 NODE_ENV="development"